 Standard Operating Procedures (SOPs) are a set of documented instructions that outline how to perform specific tasks or procedures in a consistent manner.
 SOPs are important for ensuring that tasks are performed correctly and efficiently, and they are often used in industries such as manufacturing, healthcare, and food service.
 However, creating the perfect SOP for business or others sectors, can be challenging.
-In this article, we will explore how to write the perfect SOP by outlining key steps and best practices to follow.
+In this article, we will explore how to write the perfect SOP for training by outlining key steps and best practices to follow.
 Today we are going to explain to you how to write or create the best standard operating procedure (SOP) for your company, business, project or whatever it is you need a standard document for!
 If you don’t know what exactly is a standard operating procedure we really recommend you to read this other article we have:

 Related: What is a Standard Operating Procedure